 Measurement

-This indicator is measured through the annual provincial program of Canadian Productivity Accounts (CPA).
-These accounts produce annual data on jobs, hours worked, labour compensation and a variety of related variables, such as labour productivity and unit labour cost by province and territory.
-For more information on labour productivity measures from the CPA please refer to Labour Productivity Measures – Provinces and Territories (Annual).
+This indicator is measured through the quarterly national and annual provincial and territorial programs of Canadian Productivity Accounts (CPA).
+These accounts produce quarterly national and annual provincial and territorial data on labour productivity, number of jobs, hours worked, unit labour costs and a variety of related variables.
+For more information on labour productivity measures from the CPA please refer to Labour Productivity Measures - National (Quarterly) and Labour Productivity Measures – Provinces and Territories (Annual).

 Business sector labour productivity measures real gross domestic product (GDP) per hour worked within the business sector.

-GDP measures the total output created through the production of goods and services in a country during a certain period.
-It also measures the income earned from that production.
-This indicator uses annual real GDP in chained (2012) dollars.
+GDP measures the total unduplicated value of the goods and services produced in the economic territory of a country or region during a given period.
+This indicator uses quarterly or annual real GDP in chained dollars.

 Data sources